-Despite Shelley’s prominence in the film’s title of, her only direct appearance is in the opening voice-over, abridged from Shelley’s 1831 prologue to Frankenstein: ‘I busied myself to think of a story … which would speak to the mysterious fears of our nature, and awaken thrilling horror – one to make the reader dread to look around, to curdle the blood, and quicken the beatings of the heart’ (x).
+Despite Shelley’s prominence in the film’s title, her only direct appearance is in the opening voice-over, abridged from Shelley’s 1831 prologue to Frankenstein: ‘I busied myself to think of a story … which would speak to the mysterious fears of our nature, and awaken thrilling horror – one to make the reader dread to look around, to curdle the blood, and quicken the beatings of the heart’ (x).
 In Branagh’s retelling – which appropriates Shelley’s name, exploiting her creativity and reputation – the focus is overwhelmingly on male creativity, particularly that of Branagh, its director and star.
 The women who do appear in the film are treated as little more than disposable bodies, or at best foils for the male characters (see Elliott 225, Gill 95).
 Shelley seems to function similarly for Branagh; his interviews abound with personal projections about Shelley’s authorial intentions in Frankenstein.
 On one occasion he even ventures that she was ‘titillated’ by the thought of sex with the creature – an idea which he links to his decision to reanimate Elizabeth (Helena Bonham Carter), thus creating ‘sexual jealousy’ between Victor and his monster (Fuller n.p.).

 Shelley has a more visible position in fictionalised adaptations from the preceding decade, but she still appears primarily as a lover, a pupil or a devotee, as someone whose authorship is derived from intercourse (sexual or otherwise) with a greater male figure.
 Such accounts imply that anyone in the company of these great men would have produced a similarly great tale, reducing Frankenstein’s creation to a process of implantation and gestation.
 Consequently, these retellings seem primarily interested in Shelley’s relationship with the Romantic poets, rather than her own identity as a writer.
 In feminist terms, this perspective also contributes to Shelley’s framing as a ‘reproductive’ writer, rather than a ‘productive’ one.
 Often, Shelley’s motherhood of Frankenstein is only possible through her metaphorical (or literal) impregnation by some greater seed of genius, inevitably from a male source.